larstvei/Try/README.md

 them.
 If you pass a URL to a plain text `.el`-file it evaluates the content, without storing the file.

-Packages from ELPA will temporarily be stored in `/tmp/` by default.
+Packages from ELPA will be stored in a temporary directory by default.

 ## Installation